 (c).
 Judged a further 60 Classes of Cocker Spaniels at Open or Limited or Championship Shows without C.C.s. with an adequate geographical spread.

 (d).
-Judged a minimum of 350 Cocker Spaniels.
-(K.C.
-Policy).
+Judged a minimum of 180 Cocker Spaniels.

 (e).
 To have attended a seminar given by a Kennel Club Accredited Trainer & passed the relevant examination on Requirements of a Dog Show Judge.
 (Also known as Rules & Regulations).
 (Exam).
 (Proof to be provided).
 (K.C.
 Policy - 1/7/01).